 Endometrial tissue within the abdomen and pelvis also activates the immune system, thereby increasing inflammation of the local tissues, and by producing excess immune killer cells that can invade the Fallopian tubes where they kill sperm cells.

-With endometriosis, endometrial cells can grow in areas around the ovaries, Fallopian tubes, the ligaments that support the reproductive organs, the area between the vagina and rectum, the rectum itself, the outside of the uterus, the lining of the pelvic and abdominal cavities, on the organs of the abdominal and pelvic cavities, and even in the lungs and respiratory tract.
+With endometriosis, renegade endometrial tissue can grow in areas around the ovaries, Fallopian tubes, the ligaments that support the reproductive organs, the area between the vagina and rectum, the rectum itself, the outside of the uterus, the lining of the pelvic and abdominal cavities, the organs of the abdominal and pelvic cavities, and even in the lungs and respiratory tract.
 Although with typical endometriosis, renegade cells grow and prosper within the pelvic and abdominal cavities only, endometrial tissue can crop up just about anywhere.

 As of 2018 there is a new FDA approved drug called Elagolix that works by suppressing the hormones that cause the endometrial tissue in the uterus, and in the case of endometriosis elsewhere in the body, to develop and enrich during a normal menstrual cycle.
-Because there is a reduction in endometrial development, shedding of endometrial tissue is vastly reduced, leading to less painful occult bleeding from the renegade endometrial tissue and the painful pulling of adhesions.
+Because there is a reduction or cessation in endometrial development, shedding of endometrial tissue is vastly reduced, leading to less painful occult bleeding from the renegade endometriosis tissue and the painful pulling of adhesions.